jbcodeforce/ML-studies/docs/index.md

 There are three types of tasks a data scientist does:

 * Preparing data to run a model (gathering, cleaning, integrating, transforming, filtering, combining, extracting, shaping...).
-* Running the model, tuning it and assessing its quality.
+* Running the machine learning model, tuning it and assessing its quality.
 * Communicate the results.
-* With the new Feature Store technologies, he also prepares for features reuse and governance.
+* With the new Feature Store technologies, data scientist also prepares the features for reusability and governance.

 Enterprises are using data as the main asset to derive empirical decisions and for that, they are adopting big data techniques which means high volume, high variation and high velocity.

 In most enterprise data are about customers' behaviors and come from different sources like click stream, shopping cart content, transaction history, historical analytics, IoT sensors,...